tofuutils/tenv/README.md

 TOFUENV_LIST_URL=https://api.github.com/repos/opentofu/opentofu/releases
 ```

-Exemple 3 & 4, does not create a rewrite rule (the direct install mode build correct download URLs).
+Example 3 & 4, does not create a rewrite rule (the direct install mode build correct download URLs).

-Exemple 1 & 4 can be merged in a remote.yaml :
+Example 1 & 4 can be merged in a remote.yaml :

 ```yaml
 tofu: